$676,231Average Value$350Average Price per Sq Ft5Homes For Sale

 Peaceful, rural living in the Green Mountains

 Bridgewater is a small community in central Vermont full of fresh mountain air, rugged seclusion and opportunities for outdoor adventures.
 Its rural location in the Green Mountains provides proximity to the Appalachian Trail and ski slopes at Killington Resort.
-“Bridgewater is a steppingstone into Killington, so there are some second homes for skiers,” says Eric Johnston, a Realtor at Four Seasons Sotheby’s International Realty who has over 24 years of real estate experience.
-But there is more to this community than just skiing.
+“Bridgewater is a stepping stone into Killington, so there are some second homes for skiers,” says Eric Johnston, a Realtor at Four Seasons Sotheby’s International Realty who has over 24 years of real estate experience.
 The Ottauquechee River runs through Bridgewater, bringing melting snow down from Killington Peak, providing recreational opportunities both in the river itself and on the banks.
-The river is prime spawning grounds for rainbow trout, and the river is a favorite spot for local fly-fishermen.
+The Ottauquechee is stocked with fish, making it a favorite spot among fly-fishermen.
 Alongside the river, locals can go out to eat and kids can play on the pirate ship play structure at Bridgewater Park.
-And while Bridgewater itself is somewhat isolated, the community is about 7 miles from the neighboring town of Woodstock, where locals can run errands.
+And while Bridgewater itself is somewhat isolated, the community is about 7 miles from the neighboring town of Woodstock, where residents can run errands.
 Bridgewater’s overall CAP Index Crime Score is 1 out of 10, the lowest possible score.

 Bridgewater provides locals with a mix of rural living with outdoor mountain views.